Kernel configuration

 <!-- Device configuration setting the minfree tunable in the lowmemorykiller

 in the kernel.
-A high value will cause the lowmemorykiller to fire earlier,
+A high value causes the lowmemorykiller to fire earlier,

 keeping more memory in the file cache and preventing I/O thrashing, but

 allowing fewer processes to stay in memory.
-A low value will keep more
+A low value keeps more

 processes in memory but may cause thrashing if set too low.
 Overrides the